 By a company

-A valid execution of a document by a company requires signature by one director, the secretary or by another authorised signatory, meaning anyone who is duly authorised by the company to sign.
+A valid execution of a document by a company requires a signature by one director, the secretary or by another authorised signatory, meaning anyone who is duly authorised by the company to sign.
 This is a wider meaning than ‘authorised signatory’ under English law.

 By a general partnership